rbisdorff/Digraph3/docSphinx/pearls.rst

 In these two cases, choosing significances that are just compatible with the given weights preorder will not always result in a positively validated  outranking situation.

-Let us finally mention that the stability denotation of outranking situations is readily availble with the common :py:meth:`OutrankingDigraph.showRelationTable` method.
+Let us finally mention that the stability denotation of outranking situations is readily available with the common :py:meth:`OutrankingDigraph.showRelationTable` method.

 .. code-block:: pycon
    :linenos: